datapane/fe-hiring-challenge/README.md

 ## Requirements

 - Whilst we recommend using a CSS or Component library, we advise excising judgment in not picking an existing `cron`-like component off-the-shelf that implements the task entirely
+- The component should be styled well and look complete
 - The component should be standalone and presented via Storybook or Historie
 - Instructions should be provided on how to build / bundle / start the system

-### Optional Requirements

-- Styling, via CSS, is preferable but not required
-- This task is deliberately open-ended, we encourage experimentation and extension of the component and concept, this may include,

 # Review

+This task is deliberately open-ended, we encourage experimentation and extension of the component and concept.

 Please don't spend more than 2-4 hours on this - we're looking to see how you approached the problem and the decisions made rather than a complete solution.
 This should be a fun challenge rather than a stressful endeavor.